ahandsomeChineseboy/inet/tutorials/queueing/doc/index.rst

    Server
    TokenBasedServer

-Generating Tokens for a :ned:`TokenBasedServer`
+Generating Tokens for a Token-based Server

 .. toctree::
    :maxdepth: 1